 - Lack of business support: Hout Bay community has become more involved and we are building networks to continue the influence to increase its success

-- Communication and relationships are vital: iKhaya extends the opportunity for organisations to develop relationship and to sponsor families who grow and thrive as a result
+- Communication and relationships are vital. iKhaya extends the opportunity for organisations to develop partnerships to sponsor families who grow and thrive.

 Inequality is often cited as another of the biggest challenges facing development and transformation.
 Hout Bay is a prime area that reflects the gap between the affluent and poor. iKhaya collaborates with organisations to build bridges to close the gap.
 There’s a lack of facilities and service for the poor and the wealthy are less aware of the problem.
 There is great potential for more engagement with the community at large and iKhaya le themba is instrumental in writing regular features in the local newspaper and social media platforms, participates in the local forums, invites volunteer students from the nearby privileged high-school and general community as well as the global community to participate as volunteers to assist in bridging the divide.